openrelik/openrelik-worker-llm/README.md

-# OpenRelik worker for analysing files using an LLM provider
+# OpenRelik worker for analysing files with an LLM

 This worker supports the LLM providers defined in openrelik-ai-common.